Canon 6D Mark II vs Leica S Typ 007

 Studio photographers will appreciate that the Leica S Typ 007 (unlike the 6D Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 6D Mark II and the S Typ 007 are recent models that feature in their makers' current product line-up.
+Both the 6D Mark II and the S Typ 007 are recent models that are part of the current product line-up.
 The S Typ 007 replaced the earlier Leica S Typ 006, while the 6D Mark II followed on from the Canon 6D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 Review summary: Canon 6D Mark II vs Leica S Typ 007

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 6D Mark II or the Leica S Typ 007 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 6D Mark II: